rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 #### Purchase requisitions versus internal requisitions

 Use the **Requisitions** window to create requisitions.
-You must choose the requisition type (purchase or internal).
+You must choose the requisition type: purchase or internal.
 You can also provide a description, unlimited notes, and defaults for requisition lines.

 **Purchase requisitions**

-For each requisition line, you choose the item that you want to order along with the quantity and delivery location.
+For each requisition line, choose the item that you want to order along with the quantity and delivery location.
 You can get sourced pricing from catalog quotations or open blanket purchase agreements.